Brett—On being a golfer, coach, and managing his hemophilia A

 I strive for zero bleeds, so my doctor called me to talk about ADYNOVATE.
 After discussing the benefits and risks, including the common side effects of headache and nausea and other potential reactions, he thought it would be a good option for me because of the extended half-life and twice-weekly dosing schedule.1 So I was really interested and wanted to hear more because I trust in Takeda, based on previous knowledge and experiences.
 Since I have been on ADYNOVATE, I have not had a bleed.

 I like the simple dosing schedule of infusing on the same days every week, twice a week.1 For me, my doctor prescribed that I take ADYNOVATE on Mondays and Thursdays and continue to see him on a regular basis.
 I like infusing in the morning, because that’s how I like to start my day.
 There are days, though, when trying to get to work on time with our rambunctious kids, God love ‘em, is a little uh…hectic…I try to set aside 10 minutes to mix and infuse.

 “Since I have been on ADYNOVATE, I have not had a bleed.”

 My parents raised me to be self-reliant and proactive about my health, which prepared me to always try to take good care of myself.
 Now, my wife, Landi, and I live in Florida with our two children, seven-year-old Landen and four-year-old Delani.
 So now I feel I owe it to them, too, to take care of myself.

-One of the things I really like about Shire is the assistance and support services I’ve received through their Hematology Support program.
+One of the things I really like about Takeda is the assistance and support services I’ve received through their Hematology Support program.
 Also, because I was eligible, I have received co-pay assistance, which I really appreciate.